pc592/FiveNightsAtGates/README.txt

 (*
-engine.ml is essentially the updateState userInput.ml is userInput
+engine.ml is essentially the updateState from the design doc userInput.ml is userInput
 AIs holds AI algorithms